aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Render MHTML to XLAM" h2="Export MHTML File to XLAM via C# without using Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily convert MHTML files to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
+This suite of components is designed to provide developers with the tools they need to quickly and easily create powerful applications.

+The process of converting MHTML to XLAM begins with Aspose.PDF for .NET.
+This component enables developers to export MHTML files to XLSX.
+Aspose.PDF for .NET is a powerful PDF manipulation library that provides developers with the ability to create, edit, and convert PDF documents.
+It also provides features such as text extraction, document merging, and document splitting.

+Once the MHTML file has been exported to XLSX, Aspose.Cells for .NET can be used to convert the XLSX file to XLAM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets.
+It provides features such as data validation, charting, and formatting.
+It also provides support for a wide range of spreadsheet formats, including XLAM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily convert MHTML file to XLAM within any .NET, C#, ASP.NET and VB.NET applications.
-Firstly, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to XLSX.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert XLSX to XLAM.
+Using Aspose.Total for .NET, developers can quickly and easily convert MHTML files to XLAM.
+The process begins with Aspose.PDF for .NET, which enables developers to export MHTML files to XLSX.
+After that, Aspose.Cells for .NET can be used to convert the XLSX file to XLAM.
+Aspose.Total for .NET provides developers with the tools they need to quickly and easily create powerful applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}